Arun Krishnamurthy: Early life and education

 Arun spent his childhood in Mudichur, a village 29 km from Chennai.
 He studied in Good Earth School located in Naduveerapattu.
 He has said that he was inspired by a village panchayat head, Dhamodharan who had encouraged people to collect the garbage from the pond to keep it clean.
 Arun's friend Karthik Shivasundaram was also his inspiration.
 He enjoys film-making, photography and cycling.
 Krishnamurthy completed his bachelor's in microbiology from Madras Christian College and worked at Google, Hyderabad for over three years.
 Arun then went to study in The Indian Institute of Mass Communication in Delhi.
 He then joined Goodall's Roots & Shoots in India in 2008, an organisation that helps young people to resolve problems within the communities.

 Time Magazine Next Generation Leader

 Time magazine named Arun as one of the "Next Generation Leader', a series elevating young people from across fields and around the globe who are working to build a better world.
 Arun was selected as the Next Generation Leader in 2022.

 TedX Talks

-As a strong environment public speaker, Arun is known for his riveting speeches.
+As considered having a environment public speaker, Arun is known for his riveting speeches.
 His TedX talks at Bangalore, NIT Trichy, XLRI-Jamshedpur, VSSUT-Sambalpur, GCT-Coimbatore, IIM-Kashipur and others were well received.
 His speeches focus on India's rivers, lakes, wildlife.